shampeyndadi/Pomoberry/README.md

 Pomoberry is a **giftable Pomodoro application** designed to motivate and inspire productivity in a fun, personalized way.

-Instead of just being a timer, Pomoberry adds a personal touch: you (or a friend) can attach **Pomokeys** that unlock custom notes and recordings, turning focus sessions into something encouraging and unique.
+Instead of just being a timer, Pomoberry adds a personal touch: you (or a friend) can attach custom motivational notes and alarm recordings through **Pomokeys**, turning focus sessions into something encouraging, unique and personalized.

 ---